Best Fixed-Rate Mortgages In Canada

 Let’s review the process of securing a specific fixed rate for your mortgage.

 Mortgage pre-approval is simply a way to reserve a fixed rate for your mortgage.
-The pre-approval is an agreement for the lender to hold a specific fixed rate for a period against changes in the market rate.
+Pre-approval is an agreement for the lender to hold a specific fixed rate for a period against changes in the market rate.
 This allows you to go house shopping without worrying about the rate increase before you find your dream home.
 The holding period is usually three to four months.

 On the other hand, you stand to benefit if the market rate goes down.
 Your pre-approved fixed rate may decrease if the lender’s fixed rate has gone down before the mortgage is committed.